Unicode?

 That's right - your favorite web framework probably doesn't auto-normalize your inputs, and neither do web browsers.

 For developers hearing about this for the first time, this could open a whole new can of worms.
-Many of us, being the privileged Anglocentric scum that we are, assume that the world only operates on English characters.
+Many of us, being native English speakers, assume that the world only operates on English characters.
 As such, we may not realize that our assumptions might be compromising the security of web applications.

 If normalization is done haphazardly, someone could log in as both "Jörg" and "Jörg".
 There's certainly potential here for targeted phishing or backdoor attacks.
 In fact, Spotify has had this exact issue.